jypma/AvrLib/README.md

  - Create a TypedFifo, templated on sizeof(T), without the generic write and read methods;
     * only one T at a time
     * maybe on(T, lambda)
  - find out why pulseCounter.minimumLength is somehow applied x2
--  Add JSON (or protobuf?) types for easier packet output.

  - Rewrite SerialConfig to be a static template class, and remove (for now) ability to change serial configs at runtime.
 That'll create much faster software serial, and removes the need to juggle pointers in the fifo.